why2011btv/why2011btv.github.io/little_red_book.md

 - account
   - *noun*, a report or description of an event or experience.
-  - e.g., *a detailed account of what has been achieved*
+  - e.g., *a detailed account of what has been achieved* -aggravate
+  - *verb*, make (a problem, injury, or offense) worse or more serious.
+  - e.g., *The model's majority label bias is aggravated by its recency bias*
 ## C
 - corroborate
   - *verb*, confirm or give support to (a statement, theory, or finding)